Tim Iredale

 Timothy Iredale (born 24 October 1972 in Huddersfield, West Riding of Yorkshire) is an English television journalist, currently the Political Editor for BBC Yorkshire and Lincolnshire.

-Early life

-Iredale grew up in Huddersfield and attended Shelley High School on Huddersfield Road in Shelley, West Yorkshire.

 Career

 Tim Iredale is the BBC Political Editor for Yorkshire and Lincolnshire (broadcast from Belmont).
 He covers the region which was home to some of the most familiar political heavyweights, including John Prescott (Baron Prescott), Alan Johnson and David Davis.

 He worked in Exeter for a local newspaper.

 ITV

 Prior to moving to the BBC in 2006, Tim was the Chief Political Correspondent for ITV Yorkshire from 2001 (broadcast from Emley Moor and Belmont).

 BBC

 In September 2009 he became the main presenter for the region's Politics Show, broadcast Sundays on BBC1.
 This had been presented by Clare Frisby, and previous to her, Cathy Killick.
 He has also acted as a political reporter (known as a network correspondent) for Radio 4's news programmes.
 The Politics Show became Sunday Politics.

 He is also a regular presenter of the Look North programme.